 For example, if you’ve conducted business process reengineering, you will likely have many change impacts to employees across the organization.
 Fortunately, a robust process reengineering framework enables you to map these impacts with clarity and detail.

-Once you’ve assessed change impacts, we recommend developing a targeted communication plan.
-Employees should feel equipped and empowered with the tools and knowledge they need to confidently embrace the new normal.
+Once you’ve assessed change impacts, we recommend developing a targeted communication plan and developing customized ERP training that accounts for the unique change impacts to each role.
+Employees should feel equipped and empowered with the knowledge they need to confidently embrace the new normal.

 6. Cultural Misalignment